 For many decades in my professional academic work I helped faculty and students learn from computer-aided instruction and from the Internet; it's fun for me now to be a participant in the online learning and sharing of music at PSR Tutorial, Jamendo, Bandcamp, and other sites.

 Recent songs are in the Jukebox above.
-All of Joseph's songs are listed below alphabetically by title.
-Click on any song title to listen to and/or download the song.
+The list below is alphabetical by keyboard and song title.
+Click on the song title to audition and/or download the song.